 On the left, you see basic stats on how many tasks the user has completed in the selected period.
 If you select a user then the right side will display information about that user.
 They can talk about what they have done since the last meeting, what they plan to do today and what obstacles are in the way of them making progress.

 It also will sync with your favorite git tools such as GitHub and BitBucket and extract any recent check-ins as well as displaying what issues you worked on in TaskBlast also.
 This allows the user to quickly refresh their memory on what they recently worked on and can then fill in the stand-up meeting info based on this.

-- Free Version – TaskBlast is free for up to 2 users.
+Free Version – TaskBlast is always free for up to 2 users.